The New 'Digital' Sanctuary Cities

 A lot of these technologies were already being rolled out with gusto under the Obama administration.
 But under Donald Trump, privacy experts have noted a real appetite for expanding biometric technologies and data-sharing initiatives—both in scope and geography—and using them for immigration enforcement purposes at the border and in the interior of the country.
 “This administration has not been shy about ramping up the use of data to accomplish those things,” says Steven Renderos, organizing director at the Center for Media Justice.

 In his January executive order, for example, Trump announced that non-citizens would not benefit from a federal law to prevent agencies from sharing information with one another.
-Advocates worry that the move will allow data collected during the Obama era
+Advocates worry that the move will allow data collected during the Obama era through programs like the Deferred Action for Childhood Arrivals (DACA) to be used to deport immigrants.
+The administration has also issued a new rule allowing DHS to collect online information about immigrants, including about their social media handles, connections, and search results.

 We already know ICE is going to great lengths to ramp up deportations, targeting anyone who comes up on their radar in ways that even longtime members of their own agency find concerning.
 “You’re seeing signs that the gloves have come off,” Bedoya says.